 Before I’d heard of it’s trendy name, we called it ‘tiny treasures’ play, as my kids always thought the glass gems and other little things were like little treasures!
 But ‘loose parts’ is a much better name for it, because the things we include in this kind of open-ended, child lead, play are not always tiny!

 Making crazy faces is such a simple activity to set up, but it really sparked my children’s imaginations, and caused lots of giggles!
 Plus it offers lots of opportunities to learn and practice a variety of skills.

-We collected some family photos, and some copyright free images from the internet for variety, and digitally ‘cut out’ the facial features.
+We collected some family photos and digitally ‘cut out’ the facial features.
 Then I printed them onto photo paper and cut them out.

 You could collect images from magazines and do the same thing, but I’ve made it a bit easier to get started, check out the end of this post for a free printable set of facial features.

 We added a bunch of loose parts to our facial features – tooth picks, wooden rings and half rings, string and wool pieces, craft sticks, wooden mosaic shapes, glass nuggets and plastic gems, and some rubber bands.

 I put a large sheet of paper down to make a clear space for our creations and this activity was ready to go.